directus/directus/docs/getting-started/introduction.md

 <!-- highlight the cost-of-scaling that comes with a platform which charges for users and roles -->

 Consider competing platforms in the four general use cases mentioned in the previous section _(BaaS, headless CMS, internal tool builder, data management and analytics)_.
-Due dilligence to select the a viable solution one of these categories can easily take 6 months to be sure the feature list, pricing, scalability, migration options, etc.. all fit the project in question.
+Due diligence to select the a viable solution one of these categories can easily take 6 months to be sure the feature list, pricing, scalability, migration options, etc.. all fit the project in question.
 However, thanks to the plug-and-play nature of Directus, you can link it to the database, test it immediately on an existing database _or build a new data model from scratch_, then get rid of it at any time.